Skip To Content

 Compact EUV & X-Ray Light Sources (EUVXRAY)

-The aim of the Compact EUV & X-Ray Light Sources Topical Meeting (EUVXRAY) is to assemble experts in both source technologies and their applications to present and exchange ideas and improve community wide understanding of current and future source capabilities and current and future application needs.
-The latest results in the development of these sources are presented as well as descriptions of efforts to mature the technology so they meet the requirements needed in order to transition the technology to industrial and medical applications.
-Topics include the latest development in source technologies and applications in the EUV through hard-ray regime.
+The Compact EUV and X-ray Light Source meeting aims to assemble experts in both source technologies and their applications to present recent advances, exchange ideas and improve community wide understanding of current and future source capabilities as well as application needs.
+At this meeting the latest results in the development of these sources will be presented as well as ongoing efforts to mature the technology so that they meet the requirements needed to transition the technology to industrial and medical applications.
+Conference topics will include the latest development in both source technologies and applications, covering EUV through hard X-ray spectral regime.

 Chairs